Style

 02

-He won Channel 4's So You Think You're Funny? in 1997 and the Perrier Best Newcomer award at Edinburgh in 1998.
+He won Channel 4's So You Think You're Funny? in 1997 and was nominated for the Perrier Award at Edinburgh in 1998.

 03